httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 name and its associated Expect-CT directives in non-volatile storage.

-To note a host as a Known Expect-CT Host, the UA MUST set its Expect-CT metadata given in the most recently received valid Expect-CT header field, as specified in
+To note a host as a Known Expect-CT Host, the UA MUST set its Expect-CT metadata in its Known Expect-CT Host cache (as specified in {{storage-model}}, using the metadata given in the most recently received valid Expect-CT header field.
-{{storage-model}}.

 For forward compatibility, the UA MUST ignore any unrecognized Expect-CT header field directives, while still processing those directives it does